Calcium stones; Nephrolithiasis; Urolithiasis

 Not drinking enough water can increase the risk of developing a kidney stone.
 The amount of fluids you need can depend on the climate you live in, your activity level, and any history of kidney stones.

-The risk of kidney stones peaks in a woman's 50s.
+The risk of developing kidney stones peaks in women in their 50s.
 In younger women, stones are more likely to develop during the late stages of pregnancy.
 Pregnant women tend to have a higher calcium intake.
 But their kidneys do not handle the calcium as well as they did before pregnancy.
 Pregnant women tend to form calcium phosphate stones.
 Kidney stones are still rare during pregnancy, however, affecting only 1 in 1,500 pregnancies.

 Risk Factors in Children